For all inquiry projects

 For inquiry projects involving non-St. Olaf participants or dissemination outside St. Olaf

-A Request for IRB Advice form should be completed by a St. Olaf faculty or staff member who is conducting or supervising an inquiry project for the first time that reaches beyond St. Olaf.
+A Request for IRB Advisory Review form should be completed by a St. Olaf faculty or staff member who is conducting or supervising an inquiry project for the first time that reaches beyond St. Olaf.
 Such projects may involve non-St. Olaf participants, may result in dissemination to audiences outside St. Olaf (e.g., a report to a community organization, presentation to a conference, a publication on the web), or both.
-Investigators and their supervisors must complete appropriate training prior to submitting a Request for IRB Advice.
-The Request is to be submitted by a St. Olaf faculty or staff member to firstname.lastname@example.org, along with the Ethics Plan and all other attachments as appropriate to the project, and the advice must be received and considered by the investigator before prospective participants are contacted.
+Investigators and their supervisors must complete appropriate training prior to submitting a Request for IRB Advisory Review.
+The Request is to be submitted by a St. Olaf faculty or staff member to email@example.com, along with the Ethics Plan and all other attachments as appropriate to the project, and the review must be received and considered by the investigator before prospective participants are contacted.

-For inquiry projects involving greater than minimum risk or focused on the study of vulnerable subjects
+For inquiry projects involving greater than minimal risk or focused on the study of vulnerable subjects